hellomouse/TPT-Ultimata/Wiki/elements/minor-elements.md

 Like a combination of CAUS and VIRS.
 Burns slowly through almost anything.
 Will decay slowly if it hasn't burnt anything in a long time.
 Turns into FIRE if cooled below 10 K. Undergoes "renewals" where its temperature increases 400 degrees and life gets renewed.

+## SOIL
+A nice element to plant SEED in.
+Freezes solid when < 0 C, above 60 C turns into CLST.
+Absorbs water to turn into MUD, if it absorbs SLTW or SWTR it might create SUGR or SALT.
+When it's cold it turns blueish.

+## MUD
+A liquid that creates slight negative pressure.
+Turns into BRCK above 500 C, below 0 C or above 100 C it will act solid.